 Such publishers have many properties with millions of traffic.
 So you can form an idea of what kind of traffic they are looking for.
 They wouldn’t specify the traffic requirements because the decision of working with a publisher is not based on traffic alone.

 Traffic Sources: Organic is the most preferred source of traffic for SSPs.
 Some SSPs wouldn’t work with you if you do not have enough organic traffic.
 Sovrn, for instance, explicitly says that organic should be the primary source of traffic for your domain.
 Direct traffic is another important source.
 If users are coming directly to your site then it means you have a loyal audience and a good brand image.
-Social traffic can be considered as the third most important source.
+Social traffic can be considered the third most important source.

 So make sure that most of your visitors are coming to your site organically before applying for an SSP.